WorldBrain/direct-linking-backend/README.md

 ## Architecture

 On a high-level, the application consists of:
-* **Storage**: The classes storing and retrieving the data processed by the back-end, with implementation for in-memory (for unit tests and local dev), on-disk (local dev) and AWS (staging and prod) storage.
 * **Components**: Invidual classes responsible for small tasks, such as extraction of metadata from an HTML page.
 Collected in a convient contained object in src/components/index.ts.
+* **Storage**: The implementation class, of which only one is used, storing and retrieving the data processed by the back-end, with implementation for in-memory (for unit tests and local dev), on-disk (local dev) and AWS (staging and prod) storage.
+This storage object being the single point of data storage and retrieval, is one of the components.
 * **Controllers**: Business logic independent of specific storage engines or protocols such as HTTP, with storage and components as injected dependencies, constructed in src/controllers/index.ts.
 * **Express app and routes**: Handle routing to right controllers, unpacking parameters from HTTP request, and wrapping response data in JSON, HTTP, etc.
 * **Dev shortcuts**: Configurable routines for repetitive actions to test the application while developing.
 These are triggered and configured by passing in one or more --dev commands.